caesiumtea/wordle-cli/pseudocode.md

     - problem is, if you're giving feedback only one letter at a time, then when you're responding to the first O you don't yet know that there's gonna be a green O later and that you therefore shouldn't mark this one yellow
     - solution i guess is to loop through the word multiple times, first looking for greens, THEN looking for yellows... but that probably requires actually treating the response as a list of letters and not just a string of the literal feedback to print to screen

+sol: house
+guess: oozes
+- [O] - (e)(s)
+temp response: oo-es
+colors: yellow, green, "", yellow, yellow

+response: " | "
+O: greens: 1
+O: in response: 0
+O: in word: 1
+in response < in word, so continue greens + in response = 1, == in word, so add -

+response: " | - "
+O: greens: 1
+O: in response: 0
+O: in word: 1
+green, so add [O]

+if it was houso (lol)
+(o) [O] -  - (s)

+O: greens: 1
+O: in response: 1
+O: in word: 2
+in response < in word, so continue greens + in response = 1, < in word, so add (o)

+need to give priority to green letters over yellow letters when adding to response check the combined amuont of appearances in green plus in yellow so far, or other wrods, subtract greens from amuont in word

+- need to know before assigning yellow letters:
+    - how manyof that letter are in he solution: this is the max number of green plus yellow in response
+    - how many of that letter are green in the response - add this to the yellows so far when assessing yellows?
+    - how many elow eltter ahve appeared in the uner cosntruction feedback so afr

 ## TODO
 [x] add BOTH dictonaries